Topology

 Preserve borders

 Enable to stop borders being decimated.
-Border weights can be selected for Geometry
+Border weights can be selected for Geometry, Face Group or UV borders.

 UV Unwrap - UVAtlas